 The process for TAVR evaluation includes 3 steps:

 - Sending in records for review by the Structural Heart Team.

 - If you are a possible candidate for TAVR, you will have a series of tests and appointments with a surgeon and cardiologist at Cleveland Clinic.
 Even though TAVR is less invasive than traditional surgery, it is important to understand that TAVR is a major heart procedure.
 We will talk to you about your individual relative risks and benefits of the procedure.

 - The last step in TAVR evaluation is a final review of your medical records, test results and other information about your health by the Structural Heart Team.
 They will determine if TAVR is the best treatment option for you.

 The Structural Heart team will contact you to talk about next steps for your treatment. .

-Cleveland Clinic began the TAVR program in 2006 as one of three early pioneering centers in the USA and one of 21 centers involved in the randomized PARTNER I trials (Placement of Aortic Transcatheter Valve) of TAVR.
-Since that time, Cleveland Clinic has become a world leader in the use of this specialized treatment, carefully evaluating patients with a team approach to make sure patients are getting the best procedure for their aortic valve disease.
+Cleveland Clinic began the TAVR program in 2006 as one of three early pioneering centers in the USA and one of 21 centers involved in the randomized PARTNER I trials (Placement of Aortic Transcatheter Valve) to evaluate TAVR.
+Since that time, Cleveland Clinic has become a world leader in the use of this specialized treatment, carefully evaluating patients with a team approach to make sure patients get the best treatment for their aortic valve disease.